BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

             List grouped by forager index (length: num_foragers).
 Each element of the list is a list of num_frames DataFrames (each DataFrame has length : n_points * sampling_rate, columns: "x","y","time","forager")

         ##PPcomment: saw that all predictor functions return data in both formats.
 Should we choose one or keep both?
+        ##RU/EM_comment : only output local_windows. make sure no existing functions need the DF

     Psuedocode implementation:
         #set random seed